 I found a great Show and Tell website for we gadget geeks ~ Collectors Weekly.
 It is my go to when I truly can’t figure out what something is or does.
 I post a picture and others can respond with what they think or know it is.
 It always sets me on the right path for further research.

-In researching all these unique items from bygone days I realised that some never quite made it into fashionable or went out of fashion.
+In researching all these unique items from bygone days I realised that some never quite made it into fashionable.
+Or, they went out of fashion.
 Which is a real shame.
 There are a few that I really would like to bring back into today’s world as every day items.

 Hide Dirty Linen

-I’ll start with the Cache Torchon.
+I’ll start with the Cache Torchon mentioned above.
 It is French and literally translates as hidden tea towel or tea towel cover.
 This is the item that really started me thinking… Why don’t we use these today?
 This is something we should bring back.
-The item that sparked this blog post in fact (though it was the Kitchamjig the cemented its writing.)
+The item that sparked this article in fact (though it was the Kitchamjig that cemented its writing.)

 A Cache Torchon was used, particularly in Alsace France, as a way to hide dirty kitchen towels, aprons and gloves that hooked on to a wooden shelf.
 This shelf had a bar that rotated out and the cache torchon draped or slotted over it and consequently in front of the dirty items behind.
 Instantly hiding your mess, whilst also making a pretty picture in your kitchen.